 We here at Blogging Cents are committed to helping you make the best budget conscious decisions possible.
 So why are we talking about vacations?
 Well, vacations are a great way to clear your mind and get you to stick to your goals.
-If you have a plan to save $300/month on food/restaurant bills by making smart, conscientious decisions at home, then you need to reward yourself with something.
+If you have a plan to save $300/month on food/restaurant bills by making using the best shopping deals and using smart, conscientious decisions at home, then you need to reward yourself with something.
 And that’s why we recommend working towards a vacation.

 How Hotwire Promo Codes Can Help: